Skilled, Strategic Legal Guidance In Brevard County Asset Division

 Courts can choose to deviate from a perfectly equal split to account for unique circumstances and to ensure that each spouse leaves the marriage with a fair portion of assets.
 While the process might start with the presumption of a 50-50 split, it may be necessary to deviate for a number of reasons.

-When you work with our firm, Ms. Abbott will create a comprehensive list of assets to be divided, ensure they are properly valued and work diligently to prioritize those which are most important to you and your long-term financial needs.
+When you work with our firm, Lesley Turmelle Abbott, P.A., we will create a comprehensive list of assets to be divided, ensure they are properly valued and work diligently to prioritize those that are most important to you and your long-term financial needs.

 What Determines Marital Property Vs. Separate Property?